citizenspring/openletter/README.md

 Create an open letter and get people to sign it digitally

 - No cookies, no trackers, no ads
-- Doesn't save email addresses unless people have opted in to receive updates about the letter they signed
+- Doesn't save email addresses unless people opt in to receive updates about the letter they signed
 - Support for multiple languages
 - Use SSG (Static Site Generation) for super fast delivery